xmartlabs/blog/_posts/2021-07-30-Introducing-PagerTabStrip-SwiftUI-pager-view.md

 And many more you will figure out down the road!

-### And we're planning much more...
+# And we're planning much more...

 We believe that PagerTabStrip's first release is super capable, but we plan to further enhance it.
 We have plans to integrate every XLPagerTabStrip [style](https://github.com/xmartlabs/XLPagerTabStrip#pager-types), among other functionalities.

 As this post is just intended to announce the library, if you're interested in using the PagerTabStrip, I suggest you look at its [github repository readme].
-You can also run the example project, contained in the PagerTabStrip workspace, which showcases many use cases.
+You can also run the example project, contained in the PagerTabStrip workspace, which showcases different pager views.

 <table>
   <tr>